 No one has space for excess goods in Hong Kong.
 So when people choose to donate them, they normally need to do so quickly.

-Crossroads’ IT team is developing an app for web and mobile phone which targets this problem.
+Crossroads’ IT team has developed an app for web and mobile phone which targets this problem.
 Called GoodCity, it’s a way to offer goods in Hong Kong quickly and easily from your phone or computer.
 You upload an image of the goods and one of our ‘micro-volunteers’ quickly checks it and books a van to collect and deliver the goods to Crossroads.

 “GoodCity has literally reduced our turnaround time tenfold,” said Matt Gow, Crossroads’ Director of Strategy and the brains behind GoodCity.
 “We can now approve and accept goods with GoodCity 90% faster than through traditional donation channels.”